Varanus (Philippinosaurus)

 Philippinosaurus is one of the 11 subgenera of the genus Varanus.
 The group consists of three frugivorous species endemic to the Philippines.

+A fossil monitor species, †V. hooijeri from the Holocene of Flores, is closely affiliated with this clade and is also interpreted as being frugivorous.

 Feeding habits

 Unlike other members of the Varanus genus, species belonging to Philippinosaurus are frugivorous.
 While V. bitatawa and V. olivaceus also supplement their diet of fruit with insects and snails, V. mabitang feeds exclusively on fruit.